danielle-askew/School_District_Analysis/README.md

 ![Reading Average](Resources/Average_Reading.png)

 The Math and Reading scores are not as heavily affected since the dataset is by school and grade level.
-The other grades will remain unaffected.
+The other grades levels will remain unchanged.

 **5. School performance based on the budget per student**

 ![Performance based on budget](Resources/school_spending_students.png)

 While the impact didn't touch the average math scores or average reading scores.
 The overall passing percentages have been affected.
+Changes to the Data:
-There has been 6% decrease in overall % passing math, a 7% decrease in % passing reading, and a 6% decrease in % overall passing in the $630-644 spending range.By removing the 9th graders scores, Thomas High Scool is in the $630-644 spending range.
+* 6% decrease in overall % passing math
+* 7% decrease in % passing reading
+* 6% decrease in % overall passing
+By removing the 9th graders scores, Thomas High School is in the $630-644 spending range.

 **6. School performance based on the school size**

 ![Performance based on size](Resources/Scores_By_School_Size.png)

+The medium sized schools have been affected by this change.
+They have now dropped to 2nd in Overall % Passing.
+Previously the category held 91% overall passing but now displays as 85%.

 **7. School performance based on the type of school**

 ![Performance based on school type](Resources/Scores_By_School_Type.png)

+When comparing the differences in the numbers for School Performance based on School Types, the removal of the 9th grade scores resulted in a reduction in charter school's passing percentages.
+Before the change charter schools boasted a 94% passing math, 97% passing reading, 90% overall passing.
+After the removal, charter schools dropped to a 90% passing math, 93% passing reading, 87% overall passing.
+While charter schools experienced a drop in their percentages the numbers remain higher than district schools.
 ## Summary
-Overall the changes to the 9th grade scores at Thomas High School had an affect
+Overall, the changes to the 9th grade scores at Thomas High School had an affect